scalar-labs/scalardb/docs/api-guide.md

 #### Put operation

 `Put` is an operation to put a record specified by a primary key.
-It behaves as an upsert operation: If it exists, it updates it; otherwise, it inserts it.
+It behaves as an upsert operation for a record, i.e., updating the record if the record exists; otherwise, inserting the record.

 You need to create a Put object first, and then you can execute it with the `transaction.put()` method as follows: